tj-wells/coti-docker-method/README.md

 * My node repeatedly reconnects to the network
   - COTI's node manager performs health status checks on your node using port 7070.
-  - To pass the health checks, ensure that port 7070 is accessible from the IP address "52.59.142.53" for testnet nodes, and "35.157.47.86" for mainnet nodes.
+  - To allow the node manager to connect to your node, ensure that port 7070 is accessible from the IP address "52.59.142.53" for testnet nodes, and "35.157.47.86" for mainnet nodes.

-- If none of the documentation above helps, you can ask me (<a href="https://twitter.com/tomjwells">@tomjwells</a>), check GeordieR's <a href="https://cotidocs.geordier.co.uk/" target="_blank">gitbook guide</a>, or to get help from the community, ask in the node-operators channel in the [COTI discord server](https://discord.com/invite/wfAQfbc3Df).
+If none of the documentation above helps, you can ask me (<a href="https://twitter.com/tomjwells">@tomjwells</a>), check GeordieR's <a href="https://cotidocs.geordier.co.uk/" target="_blank">gitbook guide</a>, or to get help from the community, ask in the node-operators channel in the [COTI discord server](https://discord.com/invite/wfAQfbc3Df).

 # STAY COTI

 Stay Coti.

 If you have questions, I hang out a lot on twitter <a href="https://twitter.com/tomjwells">@tomjwells</a>.
-It would be great to say hi and talk Coti!
+Come say hi and talk Coti!